 - requests information and evidence from the national police, administrative and tax authorities and Immigration and Border Control on the whereabouts and property of the maintenance debtor;

-- with regard to reconciliation, when the maintenance debtor is summoned to appear or make contact with the central authority, they will be made aware of the application for setting, amending or recovering maintenance and presented with the possible scenarios, particularly those that are most beneficial for both parties, in order to encourage voluntary payment.
+- with regard to conciliation, when the maintenance debtor is summoned to appear or make contact with the central authority, they will be made aware of the application for setting, adjusting or recovering maintenance and presented with the possible scenarios, particularly those that are most beneficial for both parties, in order to encourage voluntary payment.

 The Contact Point, the courts or other entities and authorities are not bound by the information contained in this factsheet.
 It is also still necessary to read the legal texts in force.
 These are subject to regular updates and evolutionary interpretation of case-law.

 This web page is part of Your Europe.